GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 1. I have to add one boolean to track if the character is gliding.
 So, when I add a new mechanic, I likely need to add a new boolean variable to track it.
 If my character can glide, climb ladders, and shoot, I'll have to keep track of three new boolean variables?
 That's not great.
 2. I had to edit the existing jump animation logic to add a new glide animation.
 So, to add a new mechanic, I have to change the code for the existing mechanics.
 That's not great either.

-Below, you can find a longer code example for managing a character's behavior that can move, jump, and glide using boolean variables.
+For a character that can move, jump and glide, here's an example of what your code would look like if you tried managing the character's behavior using boolean variables:

 <details>
-<summary>Gliding player code without a finite state machine</summary>
+<summary>Examine gliding player code **without** a finite state machine</summary>

 In this code example, we use one boolean variable per behavior the character can have.
 Notice how many booleans we have to change each time the character changes behavior.